It's crunch time

 Key factors in cloud storage design

-Before adopting a cloud storage solution, enterprises should undertake detailed due diligence to understand the existing storage landscape and application profiles in the context of future data growth and modernization plans.
-A thorough assessment of storage tiers is necessary to understand the data life cycle -- how the data is created and stored in the primary storage; where it can be accessed more frequently and at a very high speed; when it is moved to the next tier of primary storage where it is accessed less frequently; and finally when it is moved to the secondary storage tier for less frequent usage.
+A thorough assessment of storage tiers is necessary to understand the data life cycle - how the data is created and stored in the primary storage; where it can be accessed more frequently and at a very high speed; when it is moved to the next tier of primary storage where it is accessed less frequently; and finally when it is moved to the secondary storage tier for less frequent usage.
 A detailed assessment of the storage data life cycle is critical to design the target-state cloud storage and identify any hidden cost and associated complexity.

 To ensure that critical data is safe, secure, and available when needed, there are several fundamental requirements to consider.
 It is important to ensure that natural disasters, human error, or mechanical faults do not result in any data loss.
 The data needs to be ‘redundantly’ stored across multiple availability zones and regions.